-But by sheer coincidence David Hembrow then published a follow-up, in which he states that this design is just one of many possible solutions for a junction and that people shouldn’t just focus on this particular solution alone.
-Then even more coincidental, my initial video got a lot of renewed attention when Nick Falbo published his interpretation of the design and the way it could be implemented in the US.
-After these publications a lot was written all over the internet in comments, tweets and forum discussions.
+By sheer coincidence my initial video got a lot of renewed attention when Nick Falbo published his interpretation of the design and the way it could be implemented in the US.
+After his publication a lot was written all over the internet in comments, tweets and forum discussions.
 Prof. Peter Furth from Boston’s Northeastern University showed me some of the questions he had received directly, with his answers that I fully agreed with.
 With such a commotion it is high time I publish my own follow-up video with an explaining post.
 So here we go!

 There are many questions about the status of this design.
 How common or standard is it?
-David Hembrow argues it is not the only solution and it is in fact not the most used solution in the area where he lives.
+Some people argue it is not the only solution and it is in fact not the most used solution in the area where they live.
 I agree with the response of Prof. Peter Furth to this: “That’s true in smaller cities, which have few major traffic roads and where signalized intersections have been replaced with roundabouts in great numbers.
 But in larger cities, cycle tracks along the main arteries are routine, as are signalized intersections where such arteries meet.
 And wherever traffic arteries with cycle tracks meet at a signalized intersection, this is the routine, standard design.
 You can see scores of them in the Hague, Rotterdam, and Amsterdam.”

 It is a fact that in the Dutch situation protected cycle tracks alongside main streets do not stop at junctions, but continue in one form or another on the junction itself, so that such a junction can be traversed by people of all ages and abilities (cycling or walking) in a safe and convenient way.